kaltura/server-cluster-container-install/README.md

 # Docker hub

-• In addition we have created build(docker image) in Docker hub for each of the Kaltura components , please follow the below link for every image(you can review the docker file inside every build)
+• In addition we have created build(docker image) in Docker hub for each of the Kaltura components , please follow the below link for every image(you can review the docker file inside every build).

-• please node that instruction on how to install each component can be found both here in the README.md file under each node(below cluster) and in the docker hub in the links below.
+• please note that instruction on how to install each component can be found both here in the README.md file under each node(below cluster) and in the docker hub in the links below.